-Experiences on the trail can be self-guided or part of an organized tour, with sections ranging from family-friendly day-trips to overnight legs for experienced riders.
+Experiences on the trail can be self-guided or part of an organized tour, with sections ranging from family-friendly day-trips to overnight legs for experienced trail enthusiasts.

 British Columbia Rail Trails are made up of decommissioned rail beds crossing provincial, regional and municipal jurisdictions.
-Sections of trails are utilized for more than recreation and can be occupied by motorized vehicles.
+The trail is a diverse experience with sections of trails utilized by non-motorized recreation activities, and others with mixed use recreation (off-road motorized and non-motorized shared use).
+As well, some segments of trail travel on or near public roads and can be occupied by on-highway motorized vehicles.

-The rail-trail corridors are extensive and cross remote terrains.
-Some sections have experienced washouts and landslides that require navigating around the obstacles.
-Please check individual trails for further details and refer to TrailsBC for more details on trail conditions.
+The rail trail corridors are extensive and cross remote terrains.
+Some sections have experienced washouts and landslides that require navigating around the obstacles, or may have closed the trail entirely.
+Please check individual trails for further trails details and refer to the additional resources below for more info on trail conditions.

 The bcrailtrails.com website is managed by the Thompson Okanagan Tourism Foundation and strives to provide current trail information for the Kettle Valley Rail Trail however due to the nature of trails, and the impacts of unexpected weather events, the information and data posted serves as a general reference only and may not reflect the current conditions or closure situation.